Hunter College Schools

 This optional but strongly suggested 30-minute online course will cover:

 Most students are already enrolled in the course on Blackboard.
-It will appear as “Hunter College CUNY-Student Online Readiness Course – Are You Ready” under “My Organizations”.
+It appears under “My Organizations” as “Hunter College CUNY-Student Online Readiness Course – Are You Ready?”

-Additional spaces that have met the criteria for safe opening will be added as need to increase capacity to meet student demand.
-We anticipate this may occur during midterms and finals when there is an increased need for quiet study space, access to printing resources, and wireless connectivity.
-Such spaces may include Thomas Hunter Hall Student Union, North Building classrooms, the Assembly Hall, and additional floors of the Library.
-Available Study Spaces and drop-in availability will be posted on the website.
+During midterms and finals we anticipate an increased need for quiet study space, access to printing, and wifi connectivity.
+Additional safe study spaces may be added as needed to meet student demand, in Thomas Hunter Hall Student Union, North Building classrooms, the Assembly Hall, or additional floors of the Library.
+Study spaces and drop-in availability will be posted on the web page.

 Students living at Brookdale Residence Hall will have access to the Brookdale Cafeteria for study space.
 For additional study spaces at Brookdale, see Residential Life.